openvinotoolkit/openvino/docs/Documentation/model_introduction.md

 Convert a model in Python: `convert_model`
 ##########################################

 Model conversion API is exposed in Python by means of ``openvino.convert_model`` function which converts a model from original framework representation, for example Pytorch or TensorFlow, to the object of type ``openvino.Model``.
 The resulting ``openvino.Model`` can be inferred in the same application (Python script or Jupiter Notebook) or saved into a file with `openvino.save_model` for later use.
-There are several examples of using ``openvino.convert_model`` below based on popular public model repositories.
+There are several examples of using ``openvino.convert_model`` below based on popular public model repositories:

 .. tab-set::